 - OPM will review your disputed claim request and will use the information it collects from you and us to decide whether our decision is correct.
 OPM will send you a final decision within 60 days.
 There are no other administrative appeals. - If you do not agree with OPM's decision, your only recourse is to sue.
-If you decide to sue, you must file the suit against OPM in Federal court by December 31 of the third year after the year in which you received the disputed services, drugs, or supplies.
+If you decide to sue, you must file the suit against OPM in Federal court by December 31 of the third year after the year in which you received the disputed services, drugs, or supplies or from the year in which you were denied prior approval.
 This is the only deadline that may not be extended.